-1 This organogram is a simplified version of a larger structure chart of the Insurance Group (as such term is defined in the Insurance Act 1978) headed by Enstar Group Limited and does not represent the entirety of the Enstar group.
-Unless otherwise noted, each entity is wholly held by the parent before it, save for references to Other Non-Insurance Entities' and 'Other Insurance and Non-Insurance Entities,' which may have varying ownership psructures and/or hold ownership interests in other entities.
+1 This organogram is a simplified version of a larger structure chart of the Insurance Group (as such term is defined in the Insurance Act 1978) headed by Enstar Group This organization is a simplified version of a larger structure that of the instraince Group (as such term is defined in the instraince Act 1978) fleaded by cristal Group.
+Limited and does not represent the entirety of the Enstar group.
+Unless otherwise noted, each entity is wholly held by the parent before it, save for references to 'Other Non-Insurance Entities,' which may have varying ownership structures and/or hold ownership interests in other entities.
 Any ownership percentages followed by '(r)' are rounded to the nearest hundredth.
-In the ordinary course of managing the assets in our investment portfolios, we may from time to time passively invest in equity or other security holdings of companies we do not control and/or which conduct, or do not conduct, insurance related business; such entities are not reflected in this chart or are incorporated through references to 'Other Non-Insurance Entities' and 'Other Insurance and Non-Insurance Entities.'
-References to 'Other Insurance and Non-Insurance Entities' include holdings in Insurance Groups (as such term is defined in the Insurance Act 1978) independently subject to group supervision by an accredited supervisory authority, and as such, are not included within the Enstar Insurance Group (as such term is defined in the Insurance Act 1978).
+In the ordinary course of managing the assets in our investment portfolios, we may from time to time passively invest in equity or other security holdings of companies we do not control and/or which conduct, or do not conduct, insurance related business; such entities are not reflected in this chart or are incorporated through references to 'Other Non-Insurance Entities' and 'Other Insurance and Non-Insurance Entities' include holdings in Insurance Groups (as such term is defined in the Insurance Act 1978) independently subject to group supervision by an accredited supervisory authority, and as such, are not included within the Enstar Insurance Group (as such term is defined in the Insurance Act 1978).

 2 Cavello Bay Reinsurance Limited holds a minority variable non-voting economic interest in Enstar Group Limited in the form of Series C Preferred Stock.
 3 StarStone US Holdings, Inc. holds a minority 0.01%(r) economic interest in StarStone Specialty Insurance Company - Escritório de Representação no Brasil Ltda.

-4 StarStone Finance Limited, a non-insurance company domiciled in the United Kingdom and wholly owned by StarStone Insurance Bermuda Limited, holds a minority 6.2.616% non-voting economic interest in StarStone Insurance SE in the form of non-voting Preference Stock Shares.
+4 StarStone Finance Limited, a non-insurance company domiciled in the United Kingdom and wholly owned by StarStone Insurance Bermuda Limited, holds a minority 26.2616% non-voting economic interest in StarStone Insurance SE in the form of non-voting Preference Stock Shares.